 Chapter 5

-The application of Seq2Res to facilitate large-scale, cost-effective HIV drug resistance genotyping using 454 pyrosequencing
+The application of Seq2Res to evaluate high-throughput sequencing as a large-scale, cost-effective alternative to conventional HIV resistance genotyping

 Methods and Materials

-The datasets used in this study were derived from a study called Comprehensive International Program for Research in AIDS in South Africa (CIPRA-SA), which was a prospective, unblinded, randomized controlled trial of comparing “doctor-initiative-doctor monitored” and “doctor-initiative-nurse-monitored” strategies for antiretroviral drug monitoring in resource poor setting.
-The result of the study was published in Sanne et al 2010 (Sanne et al., 2010).
-The study population consisted 831 individuals confirmed with HIV infection and had CD4+ count less than 350-cells/mm3 or AIDS-defining illness.
+The datasets used in this study had been generated as part of the CIPRA-SA study (Comprehensive International Program for Research in AIDS in South Africa) which was a prospective, unblinded, randomized controlled trial of comparing “doctor-initiative-doctor monitored” and “doctor-initiative-nurse-monitored” strategies for antiretroviral drug monitoring in resource poor setting (Sanne et al., 2010).
+The study population consisted of 831 HIV infected individuals with a CD4+ count less than 350-cells/mm3 or AIDS-defining illness were enrolled on the study.
 HIV positive mothers with previous exposure of single dose nevirapine (NVP) drug for prevention of viral transmission from mother to child (PMTCT) during their pregnancy were also included in the study.

-562 patients were followed up; the rest were not included in the study for reasons like – drug toxicity, death, withdrew consent or lost to follow-up.
-660 baseline blood samples were obtained from 562 patients sampled from 2005 – 2006.
-The baseline blood samples were obtained from the patients before they underwent first line antiretroviral therapy (ART).
-71% of the patients received the drug combination D4T-3TC-EFV, 20% received D4T-3TC-NVP, 8% received D4T-3TC-LPV/r and 1% received D4T-3TC-NLF.
+562 patients were followed up with the remainder not included in the study for reasons like drug toxicity, death, withdrawn consent or lost to follow-up.
+Baseline blood samples were retrieved from all 562 patients (sampled from 2005 – 2006).
+In this instance, baseline describes samples obtained from individuals immediately before initiation of first line antiretroviral therapy (ART).
+71% of these patients received the drug combination D4T-3TC-EFV, 20% received D4T-3TC-NVP, 8% received D4T-3TC-LPV/r and 1% received D4T-3TC-NLF.

-Virologic failure to the treatment is defined as decline of viral load less than 1.5 log10 from baseline to 12 weeks of treatment or two consecutive samples from a patient taken four weeks apart have viral load greater than 1000 RNA copies/ml .
-79 patients under the first line ART had virologic failure to the first line therapy.
-51 blood samples from the first line ART virologic failure patients were obtained.
-15 under the second line ART showed virologic failure.
+Virologic failure to the treatment was defined as decline of viral load less than 1.5 log10 from baseline to 12 weeks of treatment or two consecutive samples from a patient taken four weeks apart have viral load greater than 1000 RNA copies/ml .
+Virologic failure to first line ART was identified in 79 patients, with 15 patients failing second-line therapy .
+Blood samples had been retrieved for all of these individuals upon failure detection.

 From all the obtained samples, the entire pol and reverse transcriptase genes of HIV were amplified using HIV subtype C specific primers.
-471 samples were attempted to be sequenced using Roche/454 Junior platform.
-48 samples per sequencing plate, each tagged with unique multiplexed identifier (MID) were sequenced together in Junior.
-630 samples were attempted to be sequenced using Roche/454 FLX platform.
-Each FLX run has 8 plates and each plate can sequence 8 samples, tagged with a unique MID.
-In total, 12 FLX runs and 10 Junior runs were obtained.
-Using conventional Sanger’s consensus method, the sequence data for 349 samples were obtained (Table 5.1).
+Ten HTS sequencing runs using the Roche/454 Junior platform had been attempted for 471 samples using MID tags to pool.
+48 samples per sequencing plate.
+Further, sequencing was attempted for 630 samples using the Roche/454 FLX platform.
+12 FLX runs were undertaken, dividing each plate into 8 distinct sections with 8 MID tagged samples per section for each sequencing run.

+Conventional Sanger-based genotyping results were also available for 349 of the samples.
+All of the sequence data had been generated by our collaborators in the laboratory of Prof Maria Papathanasopolous at the University of the Witwatersrand Medical School, South Africa.

 In the preliminary assessment of the sample’s sequence data from FLX and Junior, the samples in which protease (PR) or reverse transcriptase (RT) or both were not amplified were not considered for analysis.
 A total of 599 samples from FLX and 468 samples from Junior had PR and RT sequences (Table 5.1) and were considered for analysis.